 Firehouse Expo, Nashville TN.
-What a great experience!
+What a great experience for 3 years in a row!
 There were many firefighters for many departments.
 The venue was wonderful.
-My class on Large Area Search went quite well.
-I had the privilage to meet brothers and sisters from around the country and even a brother from Portugal.
+My class on "Top Floor Fires"went very well.
+I had the privilage to meet brothers and sisters from around the country .
 The attendees in my class made it a better session by all their comments and thoughts on the class material.
 To those who were there, THANK YOU...
 I look forward to next year in Nashville.
 A really great city, with great people.

 ** "We are proud to announce that LEGACY can offer you our RIT Class, with Federal Grants thru Homeland Security.
 This means your Department can file for a federal grant under Weapons of Mass Destruction, which is pre-approved for Legacy, and your class will have little or no cost!
 This will keep your department's budget available for other training.
 In these economic times, savings for quality training is priceless!" **Contact us to discuss options and we will get dates setup for your department's training.
 Thanks!

 Here are some Fire Prevention topics we cover in our Class:

 Safety Tips:* Place a heat detector in your attic.
 Smoke detectors

 * Close the door to the fire area.

 * Use an Extinguish with an ABC type protection.
 Use it